 If you’re a Discover card holder and an Amazon shopper, you might be in luck.
 There are currently two different targeted promotions that can help you save money on many products sold at Amazon when you use cash back points from select Discover cards.

 But both of these promotions are slated to end on September 30, so if you’re going to take advantage of them, now’s the time.

 The first targeted promotion offers a 20% discount on most products sold directly by Amazon when you use cash back points from select Discover cards.
 Some card holders are seeing a $10 maximum on this offer, while others are getting $20.
 But if you’re eligible, you can save up to $20 when you use Discover cash back to pay for at least a portion of your purchase at checkout.

 The second promotion offers $10 off a $60 purchase at Amazon, although some accounts might instead see an $80 or $100 minimum.
 If you’re targeted for this one, all you have to do is use your Discover cash back to pay for at least a portion of your purchase at checkout by Sept.
 30.

-There are a number of steps you’ll need to follow to actually lock in the 20% savings, so we’ve put together a step-by-step guide to ensure you’re getting every penny.
+There are a number of steps you’ll need to follow to actually lock in the savings from either of these offers, so we’ve put together a step-by-step guide to ensure you’re getting every penny.

 For starters, in order to potentially be targeted for this promotion, you must have a Discover credit card.
 These include the Discover it® Cash Back, the Discover it® Miles and the Discover it® Chrome.